MCP App Evals: How to Test Tool Calling Across GPT-4o, Claude, and Gemini (July 2026)

 {

-name: 'extracts date range from prompt',
+name: 'extracts date range',

 expect: {

-tool: 'show-sales',
+tool: 'search-invoices',

 args: {

-startDate: expect.stringMatching(/2026-01/),
+startDate: expect.stringMatching(/^2026-01/),

-endDate: expect.stringMatching(/2026-03/),
+endDate: expect.stringMatching(/^2026-03/),

 },